Security-Onion-Solutions/securityonion-docs/analyzers.rst

 - Urlscan
 - VirusTotal

 To configure an analyzer, consult its documentation via the provided README file.
-For example, the README for the Virustotal analyzer can be found here:
+For example, the README for the VirusTotal analyzer can be found here:

 https://github.com/Security-Onion-Solutions/securityonion/tree/dev/salt/sensoroni/files/analyzers/virustotal